ANNUAL EXHIBITION: 2019-20 Season

 - All entries will be judged and scored.

-- Prints will be judged on any colour Mountboard the Author chooses but only those mounted on ‘Antique White Mountboard’ will be displayed in the exhibition, irrespective of their success.
-This is to ensure display uniformity within the exhibition itself.
-If a member has been unsuccessful in receiving an award.
-That members highest scoring images will be displayed in the Exhibition (subject to display availability) In the event that there are a number of images scoring the same mark, the PPS Exhibition Secretary will select the images to be displayed after considering the content of the exhibition images.
+- If a member has been unsuccessful in receiving an award, that member’s highest scoring images will be displayed in the Exhibition (subject to display space availability) In the event that there are a number of images scoring the same mark, the PPS Exhibition Secretary will select the images to be displayed after considering the content of the exhibition images.

 - The organisers will take every reasonable care of the entries received but cannot accept any liability for loss or damage, however caused.